iel-amra/Cub3D/readme.md

 ```

 Keys :
+* Deplacement : W,A,S,D
-* Deplacement : W,A,S,D and the arrow keys
+* Camera : The arrow keys and mouse cursor
 * Exit the game : Escape
-* Activate the fly cheat : V

 <p align="right">(<a href="#readme-top">back to top</a>)</p>